MiguelMSandin/phylogeniesQuickStart/README.md

 ### Interpreting the tree from a biological point of view

 A pure methodological critic of a tree is very important to help you identify problematic steps on the pipeline.
-However a biological interpretation of your tree goes tightly connected, helping to resolve or neglect potential issues identified from a pure methodological point of view and eventually contributing to decide on whether keep or remove certain sequences.
+However a biological interpretation of your tree goes tightly connected, helping to resolve or neglect potential issues identified from a pure methodological point of view and eventually contributing to decide on whether keep or remove certain *species*.
 For example:
 - As we have seen in the methodological check, near-0 internal branchelengths or poorly supported nodes might be a problem.
 But if you find highly supported clades and only few unressolved internal nodes with very short branches, the problem might be intrinsic to the *species* and simply phylogenetic patterns can't be ressolved with the given data.
 We normally interpret such events in terms of evolution as that "the diversification happened very fast".
 (Example 1).

 ### Integrating the tree in a broader evolutionary context